Sam659/swiggle/swiggle-site/index.markdown

 ## Margin Figures

-{% marginfigure 'mf-id-1' 'assets/img/rhino.png' 'This is a margin figure of a rhino.' %}
 This paragraph has a margin figure.
 Margin figures can be used to display images, charts, or other visual elements in the margin.

 ## Math Support